ossf/scorecard-monitor/README.md

 ## 🚀 Advance Tips

-### Avoid commit directly in the branch and generate a PR
+### Avoid committing directly to the branch and instead generate a PR

 If you have the OpenSSF Scorecard recommended branch protection rules in place, it will be impossible to commit and push directly to the `main` branch.
 An easy alternative is to extend the pipeline to generate a PR for you: